Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 I hope this article helped you for learning the language as a beginner.
 This article is subjected for more improvements and changes in the future.
 For more information about the article, ask and use me as a resource.
 If there are wrong information written in this article or if I forget important information to add in this article, do notify me as soon as possible.
 Thank you!

-Helpful Links for Your Studies
+Helpful Links and References for Your Studies

 - Filipino Grammar